DEFRA/wildlife-licencing/README.md

 - docker/env/aqp-secrets.env

-(The secrets for the test environment may be obtained from graham.willis@defra.gov.uk)

 #### Extra step for M1 Mac users
 Unfortunately the virus check package does not run on macs.
 This prevents the `web-service` container from running.
 To get around this you need to add the following environment variable to `docker/env/web.env`